ArtificerRepo/artificer/s-ramp-demos/s-ramp-demos-query/README.md

 	$ mvn -Pdemo -Dsramp.endpoint=http://myhost:8081/s-ramp-atom/s-ramp clean test

 The demo should output some interesting information before completing successfully.
-Please take a look at the code found in the ArchivePackageDemo Java class for more information.
+Please take a look at the code found in the QueryDemo Java class for more information.